raysmithdev/react-training/README.md

-# React Training _A JAVASCRIPT LIBRARY FOR BUILDING USER INTERFACES_
+# React Training
 A React (https://facebook.github.io/react/) based workshop to help learn more about React.

 # Table of contents
 - Stateful vs stateless components